D.R. Horton (DHI)

 One of the largest homebuilding companies in the U.S., D.R.
 Horton (NYSE:DHI) builds a variety of new construction homes across multiple markets.

 D.R.
-Horton doesn’t meet our quality standards.
-We believe there are better opportunities elsewhere.
+Horton fails to meet our quality criteria.
+We’d search for superior opportunities elsewhere.

 StockStory Analyst Team